 While very few people, including myself, would support the politics of the government behind the former South African flag, I am of the view that the display should remain as an historical record of 1959.
 Perhaps not surprising, the Yugoslavian flag has similarly stirred anger in the past, with opposition from the local Croatian population, in particular.

 By way of compromise, a second Avenue of Flags has been inaugurated where countries can choose to provide, and have flown, an alternative flag.
 While Bosnia-Herzegovina (part of the former Yugoslavia) has chosen to provide its current flag for display, at the time I visited, South Africa had chosen not to provide a new flag, preferring to continue its dispute instead.
-As I update this review in November 2108 the county’s current flag may have been provided – I will verify this in a couple of weeks when I have occasion to visit Cooma next.
+As I update this review in November 2108 the county’s current flag still have not been provided.
+Presumably its dispute with the council continues.

 Isn’t it amazing how heated people can get about flags?
 Coming from Northern Ireland I should know about that!
 As my Reader may know, I have a particular interest in North Korea.
 If the situation there was not so serious the role and use of flags, essentially for propaganda purposes on the border with South Korea (the DMZ), would be seen as farcical.
 I have explored this in a couple of reviews elsewhere in this blog -‘ Mine is bigger than yours – The Flagpole War!‘ and ‘Little flags and naughty soldiers?‘ Do feel free to have a look before rejoining me as we continue our tour of Cooma!

 Address: Centennial Park, Sharp Street

 Directions: In the centre of town beside the Tourist Office

 My next Cooma review– HERE

 Return to the beginning of my Cooma reviews – HERE